macmcmeans/localDataStorage/README.md

 ```

 ## Application:
-Primary usage is the ability to seamlessly set/get keys for native data type values (array, boolean,
+Primary usage is the ability to seamlessly *set/get* keys for native data type values (array, boolean,
 date, float, integer, object or string).
 While it's trivial to perform conversion, having it handled by the
 storage interface itself is exceptionally convenient.
 Javascript supports several data types, and
 extending them into localStorage seemed a logical step.
 Tracking them requires 2 bytes of memory
 overhead, per key value.

-Key values may be obfuscated using safeset/safeget.
+Key values may be obfuscated using *safeset/safeget*.
 A master scramble key may be set globally, or
-individual scramble keys may be used per each safeset/safeget call.
+individual scramble keys may be used per each *safeset/safeget* call.
 Scramble keys can be any value, and
-of any type (array, boolean, date, float, integer, etc.) Key values that have been safeset with an
+of any type (array, boolean, date, float, integer, etc.) Key values that have been *safeset* with an
 individual scramble key can always be retrieved, but cannot be reconstructed apart from the same
 individual scramble key with which they were obfuscated.
 The global scramble key is stored in the
 interface as a convenience, but individual scramble keys are not.
 The global scramble key may be accessed
-using setscramblekey/getscramblekey methods.
+using *setscramblekey/getscramblekey* methods.
 Scrambling is not encryption.
 For example, no attempt is
 made to conceal data lengths by artificially padding to a minimum amount.
 This would be counter-productive
 to minimizing memory usage.